Take a walk back in time among the vegetables, medicinal herbs and flowers that were a feature of gardens in the 1600s.

 No chemical pesticides are used in the garden.
 Instead plants with good resistance to disease and vermin, for example marigolds, are cultivated.
 Bio-carbon is used in the soil to help it better retain water and nutrients.
 The many flowers are pretty to look at but also good for pollination.

-A small exhibition inside the museum explores the connection between the garden and Vasa ship.
 The garden lies behind a grey fence at the back of the Vasa Museum.

 A visit to the Vasa Museum garden is free of charge.
 You are welcome to come in for a rest or get some inspiration for your own plot.